 First off, what is a lemon?

-The qualifications of a lemon are not always crystal clear.
+The qualifications of lemon are not always crystal clear.
 Moreover, the criteria differ from state to state.
 California lemon law – known as the Song-Beverly Consumer Warranty Act – has a list of criteria that must be met, including:

 - The vehicle has one or more “substantial” defects (covered under the warranty) that impair the safety, value, or functionality of the vehicle.